sabas1080/ttn_node_py/README.md

-# TheThingsNetwork Node Python Scripts
+# Python Node Script for Connecting to Networks LoRaWAN

-Currently we support only Microchip LoRaMOTE USA version.
+Currently we support only Microchip RNxx3 USA version.

+Support OTA and ABP

+Sabas @ Nov 2016